Do you remember the draft legislation the British government produced to ensure animals are recognised as sentient beings after Brexit?

-To make matters worse, earlier this month the government announced that they are delaying any legislation that would acknowledge animals as sentient beings.
+To make matters worse, in August the government announced that they were delaying any legislation that would acknowledge animals as sentient beings.

 In 2017, hundreds of thousands of people called for animal sentience to continue to be recognised in British law post-Brexit.
 In response to this pressure, the government produced a draft Bill to guarantee that the ability of animals to feel pain and joy can’t be ignored by policy makers when the UK leaves the EU.

 However, on 1st February 2018, a report was published by the Environment, Food and Rural Affairs Commons Select Committee, which suggested that the commitment to paying regard to animal sentience in the Bill should be delayed.

 Then, on August 7th the Government stated that they were postponing any new sentience legislation.
 They also stated that they would “ensure that any necessary changes required to UK law are made… to ensure animal sentience is recognised after we leave the EU.”
 But farm animals need action, not words.

 It is certainly true that parts of the ‘Animal Sentience’ Bill needed to be improved.
 Not least, the wording should require policy makers to pay "full" regard to animal sentience.
 But the government can make these amendments without the need for further delay.

 Please email Michael Gove and urge him to take action now to recognise animal sentience in UK law before Brexit.